 I am exploring how pull-based distributed software development works both quantitatively (ICSE 2014) and qualitatively (ICSE 2015, ICSE 2016 SIGSOFT best paper award).
 The dataset I developed as part of the quantitative investigation, won the best dataset award at MSR 2014.
 Using the findings of the qualitative work, I have also co-proposed a service to help developers prioritize pull request handling and a service to match job advertisements to developer profiles.
 We also investigated whether geographical and nationality biases exist among OSS developers.

-I also work on analysis of Continuous Integration logs.
-For that, we created the TravisTorrent project to disseminate Travis build results in a way similar to GHTorrent.
-TravisTorrent is the dataset for the 2017 MSR mining challenge (attracting a record number of submissions).
-Our initial results (PeerJ Preprint) show significant (order of magnitude) differences between testing habits among programming languages, including build breakage rates and number of tests run.
+I worked on analysing Continuous Integration logs.
+For that, we co-created the TravisTorrent project to disseminate Travis build results in a way similar to GHTorrent.
+TravisTorrent was the dataset for the 2017 MSR mining challenge (attracting a record number of submissions).
+Our results (MSR 2017) indicated significant (order of magnitude) differences between testing habits among programming languages, including build breakage rates and number of tests run.

 In the context of the TestRoots project, I did research on how developers use automated testing.
 Mostly working with Moritz Beller, I co-implemented a data collection and analysis pipeline for the Watchdog framework and co-implemented a similar pipeline for Travis CI data.
 With those tools, we have shown (ICSE-NIER15, ICSE-SERIP16, FSE15) that developers do not test as much as they think they do and do not follow TDD approaches.